sclorg/mysql-container/5.7/root/usr/share/container-scripts/mysql/README.md

 This repository contains Dockerfiles for MySQL images for OpenShift.
 Users can choose between RHEL and CentOS based images.

-Dockerfile for CentOS is called Dockerfile, Dockerfile for RHEL is called Dockerfile.rhel7.
+Dockerfile for CentOS is called Dockerfile, Dockerfiles for RHEL are called Dockerfile.rhel6 & Dockerfile.rhel7.

 Environment variables and volumes